Hydrocodone Withdrawal Overview – Symptom Duration and Severity

 Hydrocodone is semi-synthetic opiate derived from codeine.
-It is indicated for moderate to severe pain as well as severe coughs.
+It is indicated for moderate to acute pain as well as severe coughs.
 Hydrocodone is almost always formulated with other analgesics such as acetaminophen or aspirin to help increase the effectiveness of the drug without increasing the narcotic effects.

 Hydrocodone Withdrawal Treatment